Post

 browser.close()

-Playwright is the strongest option for scraping sites with Web Components.
-Puppeteer does not pierce shadow DOM by default, and most other tools have no shadow DOM support at all.
+Playwright is the strongest option for scraping sites with Web Components, which is one reason it tops many lists of Puppeteer alternatives.
+Puppeteer does not pierce shadow DOM by default, and when compared to Selenium or evaluated on its own merits, most other tools have no shadow DOM support at all.

 The Recursive Shadow DOM Walker